-Mixbus uses an internal audio routing system to make audio connections between Mixbus, your sound I/O, and other parts of Mixbus.
+Mixbus uses an internal audio routing system to make audio connections between Mixbus, your I/O hardware, and other parts of Mixbus.

-With a new session, Mixbus makes these connections:
+With a new session, Mixbus automatically makes these connections by default:

 - The master bus is connected to the first two physical output ports. - Track/Bus inputs are assigned sequentially from the physical inputs whenever a new track/bus is created. - The Auditioner and the Click are connected to the first two physical output ports.